ChenShuxiao20/cp1404practicals/prac_10/REFLECTION.md

 ### How did your estimate accuracy improve or change during the course of the subject?

-As I gained experience, the actual time became closer and closer to my estimate
+As I gained experience, the actual time became closer and closer to my estimate.

 ### What did you learn from doing these estimates?